IABTechLab/uid2-operator/scripts/gcp-oidc/terraform/README.md

 - Ingress: Load balancer (with healthcheck), forwarding rules, firewall rules.
 - Egress: NAT.

-Note:

-- You may want to provide a cert and change

 ## Install Terraform

 1. Install Terraform if it is not already installed (visit [terraform.io](https://terraform.io) for other